zarch1972/openenergeia/README.md

 Outputs
 - Battery APIs (Lux / Powerwall / more to come).
 There are only a few states; SOC (% full), charge, discharge, be idle.

+Front-end
-And finally, a very simple web-based front end.
+- A very simple web-based front end.

 The number one mandate I see for this is that it has low entry requirements, ie it runs on something as simple and cheap as a Raspberry Pi Zero W